//this is the mailchimp popup form //ShareThis code for sharing images

 Integrations are important because your team already uses plenty of tools.
 You'll especially want to find a solution that integrates with the chat tools and HRIS systems your team already relies on daily.

-Other integrations to consider for recognition and rewards tools include SSO (single sign-on), rewards vendors, company swag, and general API capabilities.
+Other integrations to consider for employee rewards tools include SSO (single sign-on), rewards vendors, company swag, and general API capabilities.

 2. Milestone Celebrations

-The best recognition and rewards platforms automate the celebration of birthdays and work anniversaries.
-These milestones are some of the most significant in any employee’s workplace experience and tenure.
+The best rewards platforms automate the celebration of birthdays and work anniversaries, which are some of the most significant milestones in an employee’s workplace experience and tenure.

 Making employees feel appreciated during these key moments is a no-brainer, an extra touch that can also encourage the rest of the team to pile on the praise.